brandonhorst/elliptical/doc/apireference/components.md

-# Built-in Components
+# Built-in Phrases

-There is nothing magical about any of these components.
-All of them are implemented using the same public API available to custom components.
+There is nothing magical about any of these phrases.
+All of them are implemented using the same public API available to custom phrases.

-All components can take the following props:
+All phrases can take the following props:

   - `score: Number` - set to the `score` property of the output `Option`.
   Higher numbers sort higher.
 Defaults to `1`.